Learn how to eat Prosciutto di Parma; the best way to eat it may just surprise you. You’ll also get a tour of a prosciutto factory just outside Parma.

 Now, let’s get to the other part of this post ~

-Others might say the best way to eat prosciutto is in a sandwich, cooked in their favorite dish, on pizza and who am I to say they’re wrong?
+Others might answer how to eat prosciutto, or the best way to eat it is in a sandwich, cooked in their favorite dish, on pizza and who am I to say they’re wrong?
 I just think you want to taste all that it has to offer, along with some bread, cheese and a nice glass of wine, right?

-Maybe a simple dish where the flavor of the prosciutto is allowed to shine.
-RECIPE HERE.
+Maybe a simple dish where the flavor of the prosciutto is allowed to shine like this burrata and prosciutto foccacia.

 What is your favorite or best way to eat prosciutto?
 Let me know in the comments below.